tsuki-lang/tsuki/spec.md

 The `Int` and `Uint` aliases exist as reasonable defaults with a default bitsize of 32 bits, which may be configured using a compiler switch.

-The `Index` alias is an integer that can be used as a valid index into a slice.
+The `Size` alias is an unsigned integer that can be used as a valid size or index into a slice.
 The size of this type is platform-dependent; on 32-bit machines it's `Uint32`, on 64-bit machines it's `Uint64`.

 Smaller bit widths should be avoided whenever possible, unless dealing with a binary format, or conserving bytes for eg. network transmission.